 Meditation takes time.
 Therefore, don't put yourself under pressure if you don't achieve the desired effect during the first meditations.
 Because meditation is basically like a mental muscle that you have to train before it gets bigger.

 Today a focus meditation.
 Tomorrow a walking meditation.
 Or rather a mantra meditation?
 In the beginning it is quite normal to try something out.
-After a few test attempts, however, you should stick to one type of meditation in order to perfect it.
+After a few test attempts, however, one should be at a Meditation type remain to perfect them.

 For you, starting a meditation means going on a journey into your inner self.
 Meditation can help you to detach from all the stress and your environment and to get more clarity.
 In a meditation, you can let your thoughts rustle in the background like a radio station.
 Concentrate completely on yourself.

 And that is important.
-Because multitasking is ubiquitous in this day and age.
-Operate the mobile phone and watch a TV show at the same time?
+Because Multitasking is ubiquitous in today's world.
+Operate your cell phone and watch a TV show at the same time?
 Always available at any time?
 24/7?
-Who does not hunger for Calm and deceleration.
+Who does not hunger for Rest and Deceleration.
 Mediation doesn't just bring you peace of mind.
 Mediations can help you:

 And the beauty is, meditating isn't hard, costs you nothing but time, and is easy to incorporate into your daily life.